 When running in the background, Alfred does a few things on its own, like index files and watch your clipboard.
 But as a user, you interact with Alfred by invoking its window.
 I have set mine to a rather minimalistic look.

-To my delight, there is a very recent blog article over at alfredapp.com on exactly that topic, even with the perfect title.
+To my delight, there is a blog article over at alfredapp.com on exactly that topic, even with the perfect title.
 Clipboard History: The Feature You Never Knew You Needed.

 The basic principle is super simple.
 The Alfred clipboard history just keeps the last x items you copied to the clipboard (typically using ⌘C), from whatever source.
-Nowadays, with Universal Clipboard and multiple Apple devices, this even includes your iPhone and iPad—amazing in itself.
+Nowadays, with Universal Clipboard and multiple Apple devices, this includes other Macs you might have and even your iPhone and iPad—amazing in itself.